riboviz/riboviz/docs/developer/config.md

 $ pytest riboviz/test/test_upgrade_config.py
 ```

-5. Add an entry for the parameter in the [Configuration parameters](../user/prep-riboviz-config.md#configuration-parameters) table in [Configuring the RiboViz workflow](../user/prep-riboviz-config.md).
+5. Add an entry for the parameter in the [Configuration parameters](../user/prep-riboviz-config.md#configuration-parameters) table in [docs/user/prep-riboviz-config.md](../user/prep-riboviz-config.md).

 6. If the parameter is optional and has a default value then add the parameter and its default value to `prep_riboviz.nf` e.g.